melika9180/recipeSearch/README.md

-# BookSearch
+# RecipeSearch
 Recipe Search API project that uses Python and the Edamam API.
-The API searches and finds books based on the user's chosen book type .
+The API searches and finds recipies based on the user's chosen food type .